metrorailings/OwlBlog/content/posts/week-6-supercontest-picks.md

 San Francisco's defense will likely follow what other teams have done and try to stack the line of scrimmage in order to prevent the Rams from running their outside zone scheme.
 And sure, that'll work.
 But McVay's unit has still made a little hay in the run game, simply by running between the tackles instead.
 So Los Angeles has a workaround here that should help them sustain drives, even against the 49ers stout defensive front.

+**Postmortem:** The 49ers did not do what I expected from them.
+Instead of overloading the front on defense, San Francisco opted to stay with their regular four-man look.
+And it still worked.
+The 49ers defensive line reduced Jared Goff into a nervous wreck.
+The Rams have serious issues along their offensive line.
+And without any solid pass protection, Jared Goff has been exposed this season.
+I don't see the Rams as a viable playoff team anymore.

 ***

 ##### Seahawks @ _Browns_ (+1.5)